After 40+ years in business, great new returns from ExakTime

 “Everybody always ‘worked’ 40 hours,” Patton commented.
 “Oftentimes you would visit a job site and couldn’t find your workers.
 Then you look at their timesheets at the end of the week and they imply they were there, but you know they were not.”

-“Our superintendents can’t be at all jobs at all times every day.
+“Our superintendents can’t be at all jobs at all times.
 That’s why ExakTime has been a huge help.”

 – Jake Patton, Pilot Painting